tiffanimarlowe/project_template/README.md

 ##### Model 1 Results: Anylogic (Summary)

-The maintenance scores for drone delivery utilization, optimization, and time for 1-, 2-, and 3- orders/household(HH)/hour in the Anylogic Model were analyzed with a within-subjects design.
-Where the number of drones first varied from 5, 8, and 11 for 1 delivery per hour.
-After using the in-build optimization tools provided by AnyLogic, it was relatively easy to find the best order to drone ratio, based on the utilization rate.
+The data created for drone delivery utilization, optimization, and time for 1-, 2-, and 3- orders/household(HH)/hour in the Anylogic Model were analyzed with a within-subjects design.
+Where the number of drones first varied from 5, 8, and 11 for 1 delivery per household (HH) and  hour in an trial and error approach, later simulation runs where based on the in-build optimization tools provided by AnyLogic.
+For that, we have created an "Optimization Experiment" which made it relatively easy to find the "best order to drone" ratio, based on the drone utilization rate of 85%.
+A higher utilization rate is highly unrealistic for aviation.

-After running the simulation, statistics reveled different values and statistics for the different numbers of order/HH/hour, with 1 order/HH/hour with with an optimum 11 drones having a utilization rate = 81%, fulfilled deliveries = 94, and a max delivery time < 40 minutes.
-2orders/HH/hour with an optimum of 18 drones have a utilization rate = 85%, fulfilled deliveries = 164 and a max delivery time < 30 minutes.
-25 drones for 3/HH/Hour show a utilization rate = 85%, fulfilled deliveries = 217 and a max delivery time  < 28 minutes.
+After running the simulation, statistics reveled different values and statistics for the different numbers of order/HH/hour, with
++ 1 order/HH/hour has an optimum of 11 drones for a utilization rate = 81%, fulfilled deliveries = 94, and a max delivery time < 40 minutes.
++ 2orders/HH/hour with an optimum of 18 drones have a utilization rate = 85%, fulfilled deliveries = 164 and a max delivery time < 30 minutes.
++ 3/HH/Hour has an optimum number of 25 drones for a utilization rate = 85%, fulfilled deliveries = 217 and a max delivery time  < 28 minutes.

+Interestingly, the number of necessary drones do not raise in equal conjunction with the raised drones/HH/hour.
+To fulfill the double amount of orders (from 1 to 2 order/HH/hour) a raise in number of drones of 61% (from 11 to 18) is sufficient.
+The same is true for the raise to 3 orders/HH/hour with another 7 drones (instead of 11).
+The higher the amount of orders/HH/hour becomes, the less drones will become neccessary with each additional step.
+Even though we have not looked into higher numbers of orders in detail, for a 4 orders/HH/hour delivery density the number of drones needed (for an 85% utilization rate) is 27, whereas for 5 orders/HH/hour the number raises to 33 (which is only 3 times the numbers needed for 1 order/HH/hour).
+This shows that a certain threshold of numbers as a minimum basis has to be overcome.
+Smaller systems are more costly (less cost efective) and more prone to failures and problems.
+Larger systems are able to buffer failures and problems more reliably.

-An utilization of over 85% is unrealistic due to planned and unplanned maintenance, and room for higher package order rate reserves during peak times.
+As stated above, an utilization of over 85% is unrealistic, especially in aviation, due to planned and unplanned maintenance.
+It also has to include some reserves for a possible (unexpected) higher package order rate during peak times.
 Therefore, the optimization process we used aimed for 85% and is shown in Figure 1.
-This is the optimization functionality included in AnyLogic and was used for all our scenarios.
+This is the optimization functionality included in AnyLogic, mentioned several times earlier, and was used for all our scenarios.
+This optimization experiment functionality was one of the revelations we were able to take away from this project.

 ![Optimization process for 85% threshold ](images/optimization.png)